Mike Thornton FSCTE, President, Society for Broadband Professionals

-In thelast few years we have seen some amazing changes both within the Society and the industry that we love.
-The Society is thriving but, as always in closing, I would just like to remind you that in a consolidating European-wide Cable Industry, membership numbers are still difficult to maintain.
+I would just like to remind you that, in a consolidating European-wide cable industry, membership numbers are still difficult to maintain.
 Our promotional activities are successfully ‘building the brand’ but the sales process for membership is extremely difficult.
-The most successful recruitment method is always by recommendation (and a little arm-twisting, they will thank you in the end!).
-This is YOUR society and I implore every one of you to encourage your colleagues and associates to join the Society and ensure its continued success.
-Joining is easy via the website www.the SCTE.eu or, as an alternative just provide the Society Office with names and contact details of prospective candidates and we will do the chasing.
+The most successful recruitment method is always by recommendation (and a little arm-twisting – they will thank you in the end!).
+This is YOUR Society and I implore every one of you to encourage your colleagues and associates to join the Society and ensure its continued success.
+Joining is easy via our website or, as an alternative, just provide the Society Office with names and contact details of prospective candidates and we will do the chasing.